- Using PVAAS for a Purpose

 - On the insufficiency of simple value-added models: McCaffrey, Daniel F., B. Han, and J.R.
 Lockwood.
 2008.
 "From Data to Bonuses: A Case Study of the Issues Related to Awarding Teachers Pay on the Basis of the Students' Progress."
 Presented at Performance Incentives: Their Growing Impact on American K-12 Education, Feb.
 28-29, 2008, National Center on Performance Incentives at Vanderbilt University.

 It is not just the models that use a sophisticated and robust process; from the moment that PSSA and Keystones data arrive at SAS, they are subjected to a rigorous review to verify that these data are appropriate for value-added analyses.
-SAS uses a sophisticated process in tracking students over time, which accommodates many common data problems at the individual student level, such as missing test scores, duplicate scores, or changing student data.
+PVAAS uses a sophisticated process in tracking students over time, which accommodates many common data problems at the individual student level, such as missing test scores, duplicate scores, or changing student data.

 PVAAS in Practice

 Although the statistical approach is robust and complex, the reports in the PVAAS web application are easy to understand.
 Provided by subject, grade, and year, the value-added estimates are color-coded for quick understanding: dark blue or light blue indicates that students with an LEA/district, school, or teacher made more than the expected growth; green indicates that students with an LEA/district, school, or teacher made about the expected growth; and yellow or red indicates that students with an LEA/district, school, or teacher made less than the expected growth.
 Educators and administrators can identify their strengths and opportunities for improvement at a glance.
-The reporting is interactive, so that authorized users can drill down to access diagnostic reports for students by achievement level, individual student-level projections to achievement, and other reports.
+The reporting is wide-ranging, so that authorized users can also access Diagnostic reports for students by achievement level, individual student-level projections to achievement, and other reports.
 Educators have a comprehensive view of past practices as well as tools for current and future students.
 Thus, educators benefit from the rigor of the PVAAS models by gaining insight in an accessible and non-technical format.
 PVAAS value-added reports are customized for Pennsylvania reporting and preferences.

 SAMPLE PVAAS SCHOOL VALUE-ADDED REPORT